vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 He was the writer of a commentary on the Bharata Sutra, called Bharata Bhāșya.
 He is quoted by Abhinava in A. Bh., P. 255.

 HIS TIME Nānyadeva is a familiar name to indologists.
 Four eminent scholars have written on him.
 Professor Sylvain Lévi was the first to deal with the question of Nānya's date in Le Népāl, Vol. II.
 According to him, Nānyadeva's accession fell in 1097 A.D.
-This date, according to Dr. R. C. Majumdar, because it is "confirmed by a memorial verse preserved in Vidyāpati's Puruşaparīkņā and corroborated by a MS. written in 1097 in the reign of king Nānyadeva" (I. H.Q., Vol. VII, P. 680) may be regarded as finally settled.
+This date, according to Dr. R. C. Majumdar, because it is "confirmed by a memorial verse preserved in Vidyāpati's Puruṣaparīkņā and corroborated by a MS. written in 1097 in the reign of king Nānyadeva" (I. H.Q., Vol. VII, P. 680) may be regarded as finally settled.
 According to Mr. Jayaswal, however, the year of accession was 1093 A. D. and that of death 1133 A. D.

 All these scholars, for some reason or other, allow Nānyadeva a reign of about fifty years.
 This Nānyadeva, who is supposed to have lived from sometime in the later half of the 11th century to 1133 or 1147 A. D., we would have altogether ignored, but for the article of Mr. Ramakrishna Kavi in the Quarterly Journal of the Andhra Historical Research Society, October, 1926, P. 55-63, in which he